 Your child’s body is changing, which might make them self-conscious or embarrassed – or just make them want more privacy and time to themselves.
 Pre-teens and teenagers who seem to be developing earlier or later than friends might feel emotional about these physical changes.

 The adolescent brain goes through many changes in the teenage years.

 For example, brain changes cause your child’s body to make sex hormones.
 These hormones trigger physical changes, as well as sexual and romantic feelings.
 These new feelings can be powerful and sometimes confusing for your child.

 Also, your child’s brain will keep changing into their early 20s.
 The section of the brain that’s the last to develop, the prefrontal cortex, is closely connected to the areas responsible for regulating and managing emotions.
 This means your child might find it harder to manage some of their stronger emotions, and it might seem that they react more emotionally to situations than they used to.
 They’re still learning to process and express their emotions in a grown-up way.

 Social and emotional factors

-Riding the ups and downs
+Helping your child accept ups and downs

-Sometimes casual, everyday activities like driving your child somewhere or doing the washing up together are the best times for him to share things with you.
+Staying connected and actively listening to what’s going on in your child’s life will help you pick up more easily on the triggers for their emotional ups and downs.
+Sometimes casual, everyday activities like driving your child somewhere or watching TV together are the best times for your child to share things with you.

 Giving your child space